 - Consider using the Made to Stick principles or TED Talk presentation techniques to increase the appeal of your social media campaign.

 - How easy or difficult is it to find examples of women Enlightenment thinkers?
-What does this say about how women Enlightment thinkers were perceived at the time?
+What does this say about how women Enlightenment thinkers were perceived at the time?

-Part 3: To wrap up, create a TikTok dance about a women Enlightenment thinker to educate viewers about their impact on present day society.
+- To wrap up, create a TikTok dance about a women Enlightenment thinker and their impact on present day society.

 Connecting to the Standards